ivi374forivi/search-local--happy-hour/PRD.md

 # Planning Guide

-HappyHourAI is the quickest path from "What's good tonight?" to finding the perfect happy hour deal near you - eliminating the hassle of checking dozens of websites.
+HappyHourAI is the quickest path from "What's good tonight?" to finding the perfect happy hour deal near you - eliminating the hassle of checking dozens of websites. **Now enhanced with modern glassmorphism aesthetics, extensive animations, and dynamic 3D interactions.**

 **Experience Qualities**:
-1. **Effortless** - Finding a great deal should take seconds, not minutes of scrolling through outdated websites
+1. **Effortless** - Finding a great deal should take seconds, not minutes of scrolling through outdated websites.
+The interface flows naturally with intuitive interactions and smooth transitions.
-2. **Trustworthy** - Every deal shown is current, verified, and clearly timestamped so users feel confident
+2. **Trustworthy** - Every deal shown is current, verified, and clearly timestamped so users feel confident.
+Visual cues reinforce reliability.
-3. **Joyful** - The experience should feel like the exciting start of a good night out, not a chore
+3. **Joyful** - The experience should feel like the exciting start of a good night out, not a chore.
+Delightful animations and vibrant design evoke celebration and anticipation.

-**Complexity Level**: Light Application (multiple features with basic state)
+**Complexity Level**: Light Application (multiple features with basic state) **→ Enhanced to Medium Application with advanced UI/UX**
   - Core functionality includes search/filter, venue browsing, and deal discovery with persistent favorites and user preferences
+  - **NEW**: Advanced glassmorphism design system, 3D interactive elements, comprehensive animation framework, floating decorative elements, real-time statistics, and dynamic visual feedback throughout

 ## Essential Features